tigera-solutions/cc-eks-tenant-isolation/README.md

-# AWS: EKS Security Bootcamp </br> Implementing zero-trust security for containers
+# AWS Dev Days: Enforcing workload isolation in multi-tenant EKS cluster

 ## Welcome

-In this EKS-focused workshop, you will work with AWS and Calico Cloud to learn how implement zero-trust security for workloads to reduce the attack surface of applications running on EKS clusters.
+In this EKS-focused workshop, you will work with AWS and Calico Cloud to learn how implement implement microsegmentation to achieve workload isolation in multi-tenant design.

 Cloud-native applications require a modern approach based on the zero-trust principles of identity-based access, least privilege access, and proactively detecting threats and reducing the blast radius in case of a breach.